Founded in 1877, the University of Tokyo is the oldest and largest of Japan’s national universities.

 Astronauts

 Spaceflight, a dream held by many, requires a high level of expertise and the ability to endure life in space.
-Five UTokyo graduates have undergone rigorous training and achieved this dream, and this number is certain to continue soaring to new heights.
+Seven UTokyo graduates have undergone rigorous training to achieve this dream, and this number is certain to continue soaring to new heights.